NurRobin/RobCorp/Master/Current/RobCorp/Ranks/Men in Black.md

 ### Mission

-The Men in Black represent the elite covert operatives within RobCorp, entrusted with the most delicate and high-stakes missions.
+The Men in Black represent the elite covert operatives within [[RobCorp]], entrusted with the most delicate and high-stakes missions.
 These individuals are tasked with safeguarding both high-value assets and the dignified remains of interstellar dignitaries.
 With a unique blend of secrecy, precision, and unwavering loyalty, the Men in Black are responsible for balancing the corporation's dual objectives: secure transportation of sensitive cargo and the preservation of galactic legacies.
 Their presence ensures that every mission, no matter how confidential or complex, is executed flawlessly.

 ### Core Responsibilities